josegama992/-jose-gama-_TEST_DEV_1/README.md

 Java Dependencies:
 Springboot - 2.3.1
 SpringDataJpa
+Lombok

-The Database is mysql 8.0
+The Database is mysql 8.0.